iamkaf/modresources/pages/bonded/README.md

 ### Current Plan

-The development plan is to make the mod more customizable and port it to 1.20.1 and 1.21.4+ and beyond.
+The development plan is to make the mod more customizable and update it to the latest versions of Minecraft.
 If you have any requests for features or mod compats let me know.

 #### Roadmap

 - Port to 1.21.4
 - Port to 1.20.1